La Llagonne – Lac d’en Calvet – Pla de Barrès – Mont-Louis

 (2) Turn left at the junction and join the D332 opposite a picnic area.

-(3) Cross carefully and continue along the path opposite until you reach the ridge.
-Follow the track downhill to Pla de les Postes and continue straight on for about 200 m.
+(3) Cross the road carefully and continue along the track opposite until you reach the ridge.
+Follow the track downhill to Pla de les Postes and carry on straight ahead for about 200 m.

-(4) Just before a fence, turn right onto a path leading to the small Lac de la Jasse de Calvet (Jaça d'en Calbet).
-Go round it on the left to reach a forest track.
+(4) Just before a fence, turn right onto a path leading to the small lake known as Lac de la Jasse de Calvet (Jaça d’en Calbet).
+Go round it on the left to join a forest track.

-(5) Turn left, cross a culvert and reach a junction of forest tracks.
-Ignore the one on the right leading to Bernardi and follow the one on the left.
+(5) Turn left, cross a log bridge and reach a junction of forest tracks.
+Ignore the track on the right, which leads to Bernardi, and follow the one on the left.
 100 m further on, at the next junction, continue straight ahead over undulating terrain.

-(7) Follow it to the right as far as the shuttle bus stop (in summer).
-Turn left and cross several log bridges and a bridge, following signs for Pla de Barrès.
-Just after the bridge, turn left onto a path that follows the banks of the Têt to another bridge leading to the Camping des Bouillouses.
+(7) Follow it to the right as far as the shuttle bus stop (during the summer).
+Turn left and cross several log bridges and a bridge, following the signs for Pla de Barrès.
+Just after the bridge, turn left onto a track that follows the banks of the Têt to another bridge leading to the Camping des Bouillouses.

 (8) Do not cross this bridge but turn right, continuing along the banks of the Têt towards Mont-Louis.